GabeScott/standard-works-vault/General Conference/2025 April - True to the Faith That Our Parents Have Cherished.md

 # True to the Faith That Our Parents Have Cherished

-*By Hans T. Boom - Of the Seventy*
+By Elder Hans T. Boom - *Of the Seventy*

 *Given in the April session of the 2025 General Conference*

+>*Please learn and receive strength from the faith and testimonies of those who came before you.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2025/04/26boom?lang=eng)

 While I was visiting the Nashville Tennessee Temple for a temple review, I was privileged to do a walk-through as part of this assignment, reviewing this beautiful house of the Lord.
-I was especially impressed with the painting of Mary Wanlass called Carry On hanging on the wall in the office of the matron.
+I was especially impressed with the painting of Mary Wanlass called *Carry On* hanging on the wall in the office of the matron.

 This is the story behind the painting:

-“In Missouri in 1862, the 14-year-old Mary Wanlass promised her dying stepmother that she would see to it that her disabled father [and her four much younger siblings would all make] it to the Valley of the Great Salt Lake. ...
-Mary drove the oxen and milk cows that pulled the wagon, in which her father [was bedridden, and] she cared for her ... siblings.
+“In Missouri in 1862, the 14-year-old Mary Wanlass promised her dying stepmother that she would see to it that her disabled father \[and her four much younger siblings would all make\] it to the Valley of the Great Salt Lake. … Mary drove the oxen and milk cows that pulled the wagon, in which her father \[was bedridden, and\] she cared for her … siblings.
 After each day’s journey, she fed the family by foraging edible plants, flowers, and berries.
 Her only compass was the instruction she had received to keep traveling west ‘until the clouds become mountains.’

-“They reached [the] Utah Valley in September, having traveled all spring and summer.
-Her father died not long after the family settled in Utah County, where Mary later married and raised her [own] family.”
+“They reached \[the\] Utah Valley in September, having traveled all spring and summer.
+Her father died not long after the family settled in Utah County, where Mary later married and raised her \[own\] family.”[^1]

 This is an amazing story of the faith and strength of a 14-year-old young woman that can help each one of us today to “just carry on.”

-“Just carry on”—or freely translated in my native Dutch language, Gewoon doorgaan—is also my mom and dad’s lifelong slogan.
+“Just carry on”—or freely translated in my native Dutch language, *Gewoon doorgaan*—is also my mom and dad’s lifelong slogan.

 My parents and in-laws are the pioneers in our family.
 They have crossed their own “plains,” just like all those who are coming into the Church, the Lord’s fold, every day.
 Their stories have little to do with oxen and wagons but have the same effect on future generations.